Struct ArraySlice<T>

 - ArraySlice<T>

-public ArraySlice<T> Slice(int start, int length)
+public ArraySlice<T> Slice(long start, long length)

 Parameters